BrendagaoW/BirthdayCard/README.md

 If two views are overlapping, use the relative layout.

 Put images into the drawable folder.
 When use the image, just use its name without the suffix.

+## Drawing to APP
+1. select the view
+2. position the view
+3. style the view